ga4gh/product-process/product-process.md

 11. New versions of existing products can fast track documentation by using existing documentation and highlighting changes.
 However, they must still follow the process and principles defined in this document: consultation, clear problem definition, and stakeholder engagement.
 These are not optional.
 12. Where decisions in the process are with Secretariat, final decision making rests jointly with GA4GH's Chief Executive Officer (CEO) and Chief Standards Officer (CSO), with decision making support from Secretariat as appropriate.
 In the event that the CEO and CSO disagree, the decision is passed to GA4GH's Executive Committee.
 13. In the event of dispute or uncertainty in this process (caused by lack of clarity in this document or for any other reason), the primary responsibility to resolve the situation rests jointly with GA4GH's CEO and CSO.
 They should attempt to identify a way forward, which should then be put to the Executive Committee for approval.
 Anyone wishing to initiate this process should contact the CEO and CSO by email.
 If Executive Committee choose to, they can consult the full Steering Committee.
+14. In the event that an individual or group wish to dispute a decision in this process, they may use the dispute resolution mechanism above.
-14. Secretariat are available to provide support and assistance at all stages of the process.
+15. Secretariat are available to provide support and assistance at all stages of the process.

 ```mermaid